Music events run by West Dean College, Chichester, PO18 0QZ.

 The University of Chichester Conservatoire has one of the largest and liveliest music departments in the UK with a community of over 400 student performers.
 Our facilities include computerised recording and media studios, well-equipped practice rooms and an acoustically superb performance venue.

-Also see the entries for the Funtington Music Group, which is associated with the Conservatoire.
+Also see the entries for the Chichester Music Society, which is associated with the Conservatoire.

 We offer lots of ways to get involved in music-making at the University of Portsmouth.

 Our aim is to provide accessible and enjoyable opportunities for students, staff and members of the local community.

 We bring diverse groups of people together to listen and participate in music in a number of different settings.
 We also help individuals to realise their musical potential.